 I normally make baba ghanoush from late summer when my aubergines are ready to pick but they were selling them enticingly cheaply in a shop the other day and I could not pass up on the opportunity to use them.

-Charring the vegetables: blow-torch, BBQ or grill
+Charring the vegetables: blow-torch, BBQ, grill or oven!

 You can also char garlic and small onions (in their skins) for a few minutes to add extra flavour but this is not essential.

 Using a blow-torch, it took me about 15 minutes to fully blacken and then peel 3 aubergines: you need to torch them until the skin blisters fully and the aubergines start to collapse.
 It takes longer in a BBQ, grill or oven – just go until they blacken and collapse somewhat.